tfukui95/tor-experiment/README.md

 In fact, other than those who would use Tor for cloaking criminal activity, the US Navy needed other people other themselves to use Tor.
-Using a cloaking software exclusively by the US Navy would conversly decloak the people, because an attacker watching the Tor network would know that anything that goes in or out of the network would be by the US Navy.
+Using a cloaking software exclusively by the US Navy would conversely decloak the people, because an attacker watching the Tor network would know that anything that goes in or out of the network would be by the US Navy.
 The US Navy required as diverse of a community of people as possible to use Tor in order to hide themselves behind everyone.
 This